 After passing the driving test for a motor car or a motorcycle, you must display amber R plates for a period of one year from the date of passing the test.

-The maximum permitted speed for any vehicle displaying R plates is 45 mph (72km/h), whether or not the vehicle is being driven by a restricted driver.
+The maximum permitted speed for a motor car or category A1 motorcycle displaying R plates is 45 mph (72km/h), whether or not the vehicle is being driven by a restricted driver.
+The speed restriction does not apply to A2 or A motorcycles, although R plates must be displayed for the first year after passing the test.

 Laws RTO 1981 Art 19A & MV(PR)R